Wedding Photographer at Hampton Court House

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?

 A. As with most wedding venues, the light varies throughout the building.
-But the areas where it counts, (the Main Hall, Great Dining Hall and Conservatory) all have excellent light during daylight hours.
+But the areas where it counts (the Grand Hall, Victorian Picture Gallery and Conservatory) all have excellent light during daylight hours.
 Summer weddings will have no problem for the photographer to utilise the natural light.
-But whatever the time of day or year, a good wedding photographer is adept at working with natural and artificial light to produce a set of wedding photos that you will be proud to show off to your family and friends.
+But whatever the time of day or year, a good wedding photographer is adept at working with natural and artificial light to produce a set of wedding photos you will be proud to show your family and friends.

 The dancing can go on late.
-I usually stay until about half an hour after your first dance but can stay later.
+I usually stay until about half an hour after your first dance, but I can stay later.

 Hampton Court House,